vectra-ai-research/derf/README.md

 DeRF (Detection Replay Framework) is "[Stratus Red Team](https://github.com/DataDog/stratus-red-team)" As A Service, allowing the emulation of offensive techniques and generation of repeatable detection samples from a UI - without the need for End Users to install software, use the CLI or posses credentials.

-## Installation
+## Deployment
 DeRF is a framework for executing attacks and generating detection samples against an AWS account.
 This framework is deployed across a targeted AWS Account and a GCP Project with Terraform.
-1. DeRF Framework Installation.
-For detailed instructions on installation see:
+1. DeRF Framework Deployment.
+For more detailed instructions on deployment see: `/docs/Deployment/derf-deployment.md`

 From the `./env-prod` directory, deploy the framework with terraform.
 ```